shilpagopi/ML/Recap/Attention.md

 This method assumes that the attention matrix is low-rank and can be approximated by multiplying two smaller matrices.
 This reduces the complexity from O(n2) to O(n⋅k) where k is the rank of the approximation.

 # Rough work
-Tech Wrench
-·
-Follow publication

-Top Ten Interview Questions on Transformers in AI Double Pointer
-Double Pointer

-Follow
-5 min read
-·
-Oct 28, 2024

-Listen

-Share

-Don’t forget to get your copy of Designing Data Intensive Applications, the single most important book to read for system design interview prep!

-Transformer models have revolutionized the field of Artificial Intelligence, particularly in natural language processing and deep learning.
-Here, we cover the top ten interview questions on transformers in AI, along with detailed answers to help you understand these influential models and their applications.

-Consider ByteByteGo’s popular System Design Interview Course for your next interview!

-Grokking Modern System Design for Software Engineers and Managers.
-1. What is a Transformer in AI?
-_________
-Don’t waste hours on Leetcode.
-Learn patterns with the course Grokking the Coding Interview: Patterns for Coding Questions.

-A Transformer is a type of deep learning model introduced in the ‘Attention is All You Need’ paper by Vaswani et al. in 2017.
-It leverages self-attention mechanisms to process input data all at once instead of sequentially, as in RNNs or LSTMs.
-This parallel processing ability allows for faster training and better scalability, making transformers highly effective for large-scale natural language processing (NLP) tasks.

-2. How Does the Attention Mechanism Work in Transformers?
-_________
-Land a higher salary with Grokking Comp Negotiation in Tech.

-The attention mechanism in transformers computes the relevance of each part of the input sequence in relation to each other.
-For each input token, the transformer calculates a weighted representation by comparing it to every other token.
-This enables the model to focus on important words, allowing it to capture complex relationships across long sequences.

 3. Explain Self-Attention and Why It’s Important in Transformers
 _________